-Listening to the 5th Concerto first, I was transported back to the days when record players had two speeds.
+Listening to this CD, I was transported back to the days when record players had two speeds.
 You used the fast speed for your little 45s, and the slow speed for your big LPs.
 And sometimes you'd forget to change the speed back, and you'd accidentally play a 33-1/3 record at the 45rpm speed.
 You'd laugh at your forgetfulness and cringe at how it was twice-too-fast and sounded all thin and bright!
 Well, that's exactly what I thought of when I listened to this new Chandos CD.
 (No SACD by the way; just good old fashioned CD).

 Not for a moment am I "impressed" with Lortie's ability to play this music this fast (although that alone is remarkable).
 I was actually amazed that Gardner could keep up with him.
 And at first I wanted to blame Gardner for the absurd speeds, as he is often guilty of this very thing.
 But no, Lortie establishes and sustains these tempos and just pedals his way through it.
 Musical values are tossed aside in the scramble and it's a race to the finish line.
 And it sounds absolutely looney tunes.

-Surely I'm being too hard on this CD.
+Surely I'm being too hard on this CD, right?
 So I pulled from my shelves the glorious new recording of these same concertos by Alexandre Kantorow for BIS.
 I was instantly rewarded with a much more natural, spacious, lovely-sounding recording of a piano concerto.
 I also was reminded what sensible, MUSICAL tempo decisions can bring.
 Saint-Saens's musical genius was restored and it all makes sense.
 Going back to the Chandos and all I can say is: Just because you can play it that fast, doesn't necessarily mean you should.